Zireael13/react-keyboard-hooks/README.md

 const keys = useKeys(['Enter', 'Tab', 'y'])
 ```

-the useKeys hook takes an array of key values (as strings) and returns an object with each key as the key (heh) and a boolean if it is currently pressed.
+the useKeys hook takes an array of key values (as strings) and returns an object with each key as the key (heh) and the value as a boolean if it is currently pressed.

 Useful if you want more complicated logic with keypresses, or if you want to use a lot of keys at once (as useKey makes an event listener for each hook)

 Example: